DmitryMuravyev/Serial-To-Histogram/README.md

 <h1>Details</h1>

 A very simple application for plotting a histogram based on data from the serial port.
 It can be used to estimate the noise level of the ADC or to study the distribution of any other values.
-The application is written in .NET/Winforms, because Winforms has a standard Control element (Chart) that allows to build such diagrams.
+The application is written in .NET/Winforms (Visual Studio), because Winforms has a standard Control element (Chart) that allows to build such diagrams.
 <br /><br />
 <img width="764" alt="STH_mV" src="https://github.com/DmitryMuravyev/Serial-To-Histogram/assets/152902525/ce7fc65b-675a-4a28-9da1-602379ec40f5">
 <br /><br />